jvrana/grbl-Mega-CustomCnc/README.md

 The build is entirely custom, composed of 3D printed parts, 2020 and 2040v aluminum extrusions with a 500mmx500mmx300mm build area.
 XYZ axis head will be swappable (spingle, laser cutter, Dewalt Router (maybe...), etc.).
 I intend to upload the design files, stl/3mf files etc as the project matures.
+I understand this has been done a million times over [(see openbuilds if you want actual build plans)](https://builds.openbuilds.com/), but *I* want to do it myself and have full

 ---